Date last modified: Fri Apr 14 2017 8:23 AM

 - Push or Pull?
 What I call a 'pull' backup relies on the backup server pulling the information from the operating computers, whereas with a 'push' backup the operating computer pushes its data to the backup server.
 In general I think a push backup system is better because it is more secure: the backup server does not need to be able to gain access to any of the operating computers.

 - 3D or 4D?
 By '3D Backup' I mean that a backup archive is essentially a snapshot of your files as they were at one time; 4D Backup offers you the chance to recover early versions of files going back in time, both files that no longer exist on your operating computer and files that still exist but have changed.
 So it adds the 4th dimension (time) to a backup archive.
 But it must do so elegantly, not just by transferring every file each time it changes (which requires huge bandwidth) and then storing it in full (requiring huge backup storage).
-To win my 4D Backup badge a solution will provide backup history and will optimise backup both for transfer and for backup storage by using so-called 'diffs' or 'deltas'.
+To win my 4D Backup badge a solution will provide backup history and will optimise backup both for transfer and for backup storage - for example by using so-called 'diffs' or 'deltas', or by deduplication.

 - Local or Remote (Offsite)?
 Local backup is good but what if a fire destroys the premises?
 The best combination is to have both: a primary onsite backup and a secondary offsite backup.
 If the backup can be encrypted before it is transferred to the secondary backup then this could be a third-party facility e.g. a commercial offsite backup service.
 Having two backups also obviates the need for RAID.